coreos/rpm-ostree/docs/treefile.md

     to the UNIX epoch time to be used as the build timestamp.
 Currently only fully supports the `bdb` backend.
 Somewhat experimental.

+ * `selinux-label-version`: integer, optional:  When set to `1`, this will turn on an ostree flag which labels files in `/usr/etc` as if they were in `/etc`.
+This is important to aid in having a "transient" `/etc`.

  * `cliwrap`: boolean, optional.
 Defaults to `false`.
 If enabled, rpm-ostree will replace binaries such as `/usr/bin/rpm` with wrappers that intercept unsafe operations, or adjust functionality.